-Ask students what they know about Montana Plains Indian people and how they used to live long ago (food, clothing, shelter) through a discussion and open-ended questions.
+Ask students what they know about Montana Plains Indian people and how they may have lived long ago (food, clothing, shelter) through a discussion and open-ended questions.
 Ask what students know about Montana Plains Indian celebrations.

 Build an understanding of tradition; what traditions do we celebrate and why do our parents teach us about them?